-You wanted to help a loved one, so you co-signed on their student loans.
+You wanted to help a loved one to pay for their college education, so you decided to be a cosigner on a student loan.
 At the time, it seemed like a good idea.
-But now, you’re not so sure.
+But now, you’re hesitant.

-Why would I refinance a loan I co-signed?
+- Why can’t I refinance a loan I cosigned?

-“If you’re making payments anyway, you might think you’re entitled to refinance the debt in your name so you have more control,” said Minsky.
-Unfortunately, that’s not how refinancing works.
+“If you’re making payments anyway, you might think you’re entitled to refinance the debt in your name, so you have more control,” Minsky said.
+But that’s not how refinancing works.

 Even though you are legally responsible for the debt, Minsky said, the primary borrower is still the person who “owns” the obligation.
 That makes a difference.